Cantera/cantera-website/pages/science/reactors/reactors.rst

                      Plug Flow Reactor

-                     ..

                .. container:: card-body

                   .. container:: card-text

-                     Derivations of governing equations for a Plug Flow Reactor.
-                     A steady-state reactor channel where typically an ideal gas flows through it at a constant mass flow rate.
+                     A steady-state reactor channel with an ideal gas flowing through it and heterogeneous reactions occurring on the walls.

-A set of reactors with a mole based state vector were implemented to leverage preconditioning techniques which do not have the same applicability to traditional mass fraction based solutions.
-More on preconditioning can be found in the CVODES time integration `here. <https://cantera.org/science/reactors/cvodes.html>`__
+A set of reactors with a mole-based state vector are implemented to leverage preconditioning techniques which do not have the same applicability to traditional mass fraction based solutions.
+More on preconditioning can be found in description of the SUNDIALS time integration `here. <cvodes.html>`__
-The primary difference in "Mole reactors" being that the governing equations are derived using moles instead of mass fractions.
+The primary difference in "Mole reactors" is that the governing equations are derived in terms of the moles of each species instead of total mass and the mass fractions.

 .. container:: container